Republicans largely silent on 'code red' climate change report

 While the infrastructure bill that passed the Senate on Tuesday did contain provisions to help address climate change, environmental activists wanted it to go much further.
 But Senate Majority Leader Chuck Schumer said, during debate on the budget reconciliation negotiations, that climate change would once again be a central focus.

 “The future of our planet looks bleak until we do something, right now.
 And the budget reconciliation bill will do more to combat climate change than any legislation — ever — in the history of the Senate.
-That is a promise,” Sen. Majority Leader Chuck Schumer, D-N.Y., said in remarks on the Senate floor Monday.
+That is a promise,” Schumer said in remarks on the Senate floor Monday.

 But many Republicans are not on board with that plan.
 Sen. John Barrasso, R-Wyo., introduced an amendment that would prohibit “legislation or regulations to implement the Green New Deal.”